 The NIWRC, or National Indigenous Women’s Resource Center, is doing big things around the world.
-But their main office is in a tiny town on the Northern Cheyenne: the town of Lame Deer, Montana, where Executive Director Lucy Simpson works tirelessly to advocate for Native American women who have suffered domestic abuse.
+But their main office is in a tiny town on the Northern Cheyenne: Lame Deer, Montana, where Executive Director Lucy Simpson works tirelessly to advocate for Native American women who have suffered domestic abuse.

 The NIWRC mission, in their own words, is to “to provide national leadership to end violence against American Indian, Alaska Native, and Native Hawaiian women by supporting culturally grounded, grassroots advocacy.”

 Mallory Adamsky (Diné) is the Director of Communications and Advancement for the NIWRC, and she explains the kind of work they are doing, saying that the NIWRC “is a national, Native women-led nonprofit organization dedicated to ending violence against Native women and children by upholding the sovereignty of Native nations.
 One of our primary goals is to provide national leadership in advocating for the safety of Native victim-survivors of violence by lifting up the voices of tribes and grassroots advocates working to address gender-based violence, including domestic violence, sexual violence, stalking, sex trafficking, and missing and murdered Indigenous women and girls.”